 The purposeful criterion of CRISP requires that the strategic process be clear why we are doing this process – the organizing essence of what we are trying to realize together.
 This is also known as the essential property of the system – the reason for which it exists, for which it self-organizes.

-The comprehensive criteron of CRISP requires that the strategic process provide a clear understanding of the boundaries of what is included as relevant and what is not included.
+The comprehensive criterion of CRISP requires that the strategic process provide a clear understanding of the boundaries of what is included as relevant and what is not included.

 The integrative criterion of CRISP requires that the strategic process make explicit the relationships among the different dimensions, perspectives, elements, and processes.